harshal2030/Grizzly/PROJECT_SUMMARY.md

-# ZipViewer Project Summary
+# Grizzly Project Summary

 ## Overview
-ZipViewer is a modern macOS application built with SwiftUI for viewing and extracting ZIP archives.
+Grizzly is a modern macOS application built with SwiftUI for viewing and extracting ZIP archives.
 It provides a Finder-like experience with advanced features like Quick Look preview, search, and multiple file selection.

 ## Project Structure